Sir John Carew Pole, 12th Baronet: Local government and business

 Carew-Pole sat as a magistrate from 1939 and served for many years on the Cornwall County Council, becoming its chairman from 1952 to 1963.
 He was appointed Vice-Lieutenant of Cornwall from 1950 to 1962, and served as Lord Lieutenant of Cornwall from 1962 to 1977.

 He also held a number of public and business appointments, including chairman of the Devon and Cornwall committee of Lloyds Bank, vice-chairman of the South-Western Electricity Consultative Council, a directorship of English China Clays, and membership of the Western Area Board of the British Transport Commission.

 Personal life

-On 12 June 1928, Carew Pole married Cynthia Mary Burns, the daughter of Art Collect Walter Burns of North Mymms Park, Hertfordshire.
+On 12 June 1928, Carew Pole married Cynthia Mary Burns, the daughter of art collector Walter Burns of North Mymms Park, Hertfordshire.

 Cynthia's father Walter Spencer Morgan Burns was member of the American Morgan Banking Family; through his mother, he was a nephew of J. P. Morgan and grandson of Junius Spencer Morgan; Walter was also the brother of Mary Harcourt, Viscountess Harcourt who had married British Cabinet Minister Lewis Harcourt, 1st Viscount Harcourt.

 Cynthia's mother Ruth Evelyn Cavendish-Bentinck was the daughter of William George Cavendish-Bentinck and Elizabeth Livingston, of the prominent Livingston family of New York.
-Ruth was a first-cousin of Ferdinand Cavendish-Bentinck, 8th Duke of Portland and Victor Cavendish-Bentinck, 9th Duke of Portland.
+Ruth was a first-cousin of the 8th Duke and 9th Duke of Portland, and a third-cousin of the 7th Duke of Portland and Queen Elizabeth the Queen Mother.

 The marriage produced one son and two daughters: